Theatre: Roman theatre

 Western theatre developed and expanded considerably under the Romans.
 The Roman historian Livy wrote that the Romans first experienced theatre in the 4th century BC, with a performance by Etruscan actors.
 Beacham argues that Romans had been familiar with "pre-theatrical practices" for some time before that recorded contact.

 The theatre of ancient Rome was a thriving and diverse art form, ranging from festival performances of street theatre, nude dancing, and acrobatics, to the staging of Plautus's broadly appealing situation comedies, to the high-style, verbally elaborate tragedies of Seneca.
-Although Rome had a native tradition of performance, the Hellenization of Roman culture in the 3rd century BC had a profound and energizing effect on Roman theatre and encouraged the development of Latin literature of the highest quality for the stage.
+Although Rome had a native tradition of performance, the Hellenisation of Roman culture in the 3rd century BC had a profound and energising effect on Roman theatre and encouraged the development of Latin literature of the highest quality for the stage.

 Following the expansion of the Roman Republic (509–27 BC) into several Greek territories between 270 and 240 BC, Rome encountered Greek drama.
 From the later years of the republic and by means of the Roman Empire (27 BC-476 AD), theatre spread west across Europe, around the Mediterranean and reached England; Roman theatre was more varied, extensive and sophisticated than that of any culture before it.
 While Greek drama continued to be performed throughout the Roman period, the year 240 BC marks the beginning of regular Roman drama.
 (Note: For more information on the ancient Roman dramatists, see the articles categorised under "Ancient Roman dramatists and playwrights" in Wikipedia.)
 From the beginning of the empire, however, interest in full-length drama declined in favour of a broader variety of theatrical entertainments.

 The first important works of Roman literature were the tragedies and comedies that Livius Andronicus wrote from 240 BC.
 Five years later, Gnaeus Naevius also began to write drama.
 No plays from either writer have survived.
 While both dramatists composed in both genres, Andronicus was most appreciated for his tragedies and Naevius for his comedies; their successors tended to specialise in one or the other, which led to a separation of the subsequent development of each type of drama.
 By the beginning of the 2nd century BC, drama was firmly established in Rome and a guild of writers (collegium poetarum) had been formed.